isomerpages/moe-bartleysec/_clubs-and-societies/Club and Societies/Service Learning Club.md

 ![](/images/12%20(1).jpg)
-SLC students received Certificate of Active Participation from National Organ Transplant Unit (NOTU) Singapore Our tote bag design is shortlisted for this c
+SLC students received Certificate of Active Participation from National Organ Transplant Unit (NOTU) Singapore Our tote bag design is shortlisted for this competition